-4.5 Policy on Extension of the Probationary Period for Emergencies dean of his or her decision and the year of tenure review.
-These decisions should be made as soon as practicable.
+4.5 Policy on Extension of the Probationary Period for Emergencies

 An untenured tenure-track faculty member has the right to request an extension of the probationary period because of serious illness, family emergencies or other serious personal circumstances.
 Circumstances that may justify an extension include, but are not limited to, serious illness and injury, or other serious disruptions or unexpected reasons beyond the faculty member's control.